-A group of experts has predicted that in 2019, the business website would collapse as they are exposed to cyber-attacks.
+A group of experts has predicted that in 2019, the business website will collapse as they are exposed to cyber-attacks.
 In 2018 in the US, the cyber-attacks caused a loss of more than 5 billion dollars.
 Such attacks escalate every year, and someday, it can be your website too.
 There emerges the need to secure websites and the information within them.

 Why is there a need to keep your website secure?